 In a litigation role, Brian has tried insurance cases to summary judgment or jury verdict in state and federal courts nationwide at the trial and appellate levels.
 This includes cases involving large environmental liabilities with multiple primary and excess insurers, claims handling practices, the duty to defend, D&O liabilities, Chinese drywall liabilities, commercial property and business interruption loss.
-As an example, in 2013, Brian helped to secure a groundbreaking victory in one of the year’s most significant pollution exclusion rulings, as noted by Law360 and Mealey’s.
-In a ruling of first impression under Massachusetts law, a Colorado court rejected the application of an insurer’s absolute pollution exclusion to Chinese Drywall claims, finding that that an absolute pollution exclusion was ambiguous as to whether Chinese drywall was a “pollutant”.
+As an example, he litigated complex issues of contribution, offset, settlement credits and all sums versus pro rata allocation.
 Brian also has tried insurance cases to final merits decisions in domestic and international arbitrations, including London arbitrations under Bermuda Form policies, and mediated insurance coverage disputes to successful resolution.
-Brian has extensive experience with London Market insurance, including schemes of arrangement under U.K. law.
+Brian has extensive experience with London Market insurance, including schemes of arrangement under UK law.
 He also has negotiated and drafted numerous settlement agreements with insurers, ranging from thousands of dollars to hundreds of millions of dollars, and including commutation agreements, policy buy backs and coverage in place agreements.
 Brian has litigated reinsurance disputes, including reinsurance arbitrations, and has both counseled and litigated as to captive insurance issues.

-Outside of the insurance context, Brian has broad experience obtaining discovery in the U.S. under 28 U.S.C.
+Outside of the insurance context, Mr. Scarbrough has broad experience obtaining discovery in the United States under 28 U.S.C.
 Section 1782 for use in foreign litigation and arbitration.

-Brian serves as an updating author to the firm treatise Directors and Officers Liability: Prevention, Insurance and Indemnification, has presented at leading insurance seminars and has authored or co-authored a number of insurance articles and updates.
-He is regularly quoted by Law360 and other publications as a source on trends, challenges and advancements in the insurance industry.
-Brian also maintains an active pro bono practice, including pro bono insurance litigation and counseling.
+Brian serves as an updating author to the firm treatise Directors and Officers Liability: Prevention, Insurance and Indemnification, has presented at leading insurance seminars and has authored or co-authored numerous insurance articles and updates.
+He regularly contributes to Law360 and other publications on decisions, trends and challenges regarding insurance recovery.